jorgebucaran/hyperapp/README.md

 ### What about choo or yo-yo?

 I like both :heart:.
-I wrote a tiny [module](https://www.npmjs.com/package/yo-yo-app) to help me structure apps with yo-yo too, but I found using only yo-yo not quite enough, and choo a bit too frameworky.
+I also wrote me a tiny [module](https://www.npmjs.com/package/yo-yo-app) to help me structure apps with yo-yo.

-I also didn't like some of choo choices like namespaces, plugins, [morphdom](https://github.com/patrick-steele-idem/morphdom) and models as containers for state.
+I couldn't agree with some of choo choices like namespaces, plugins, [morphdom](https://github.com/patrick-steele-idem/morphdom) and models as containers for state.
 Everything else is gold!

 [Snabbdom]: https://github.com/snabbdom/snabbdom